andynik/comb-gen-24/README.md

   - Apply LLM along with regex functions for answer extraction.

 - **Stage 3: Variation Generation**
-  - Use LLM to generate three new variations of the original problems: *fictional*, *adversarial*, and *contextual disguise*.
+  - Use LLM to generate three new variations of the original problems: *fictional* *adversarial* and *contextual disguise*.

 - **Stage 4: Results Comparison**
   - Run permutation tests and correlation tests to assess the quality of the generated data and LLM performance.